Hozukii/linked-blog-starter-md/School/EE/EE draft Effect of the number of blades on propeller efficiency.md

 $\Delta T = B \cdot \dfrac {\rho V^2}2 \cdot c \cdot (C_L\cdot \cos \Phi  - C_D \cdot \sin \Phi \cdot) \cdot dr$
 $\Delta Q  = B\cdot \dfrac {\rho V^2}2 \cdot c \cdot (C_D \cdot \cos \Phi + C_L \cdot \sin \Phi) \cdot r \cdot dr$ Where $B$ is the number of blades on a propeller

+## Methodology
+Independent variable:
+The independent variable for this research will be the number of blades of the propeller.
+A twin-bladed all the way till a six-bladed will be tested to observe the performance of the propeller.
+Dependent variables:
+The velocity of the fluid and the thrust created will both be dependent on the number of blades of the propeller.
+Controlled variables:
+The power supplied to the rotor will be unchanged using a 9volt battery.
+Furthermore, the design and the angle of the propeller will be kept consistent throughout the different propellers.
+Uncontrolled variables: